ForomePlatform/Anfisa-Annotations/a_storage/README.md

 > As noted above, the title of section and schema are usually the same.
 However, it is not always.
 In particular, when/if you want to re-create the section, without disturbing the current working copy, you can create a section with a new name with an existing schema name in it.

 ### Programs
 Module code is placed in Anfisa-Annotations repository in `a_storage` top directory.
-At the moment all this is only available at the brunch `origin/dev-ingestion`.
 Currently, to run utilities and services you need to specify in PYTHONPATH the path to deployed anfisa project - it uses utils directory.
 In the short term, this dependence should be transformed into a ‘wheel’, deployed in a virtual environment.

 The launch must be carried out in a specially designed virtual environment; a correctly designed and seemingly accessible environment is located on the server in the `/home/trifon/.forome-venv` directory.